Pearapps/RemindBot/Readme.md

 # What else

 This bot also will tell you the average amount of time all open Pull Requests with an assignee have been open.

+## Why rust?

+Rust is fast and safe.